emmajanedrews/base-template/_posts/2017-06-20-zillows-zestimate-vs--your-homes-true-value.md

 Zillow is now facing a lawsuit from a homeowner claiming that her home’s Zestimate devalued it and prevented her from selling it for the price it was truly worth.
 This development was alarming enough that Rascoff created a contest for anyone who could come up with a modified algorithm to help Zillow determine more accurate prices for homes.
 This contest has a grand prize of $1 million.
 <br>
-<br>**To find out what your home is really worth in today’s market, you should reach out to a real estate professional such as myself.&nbsp;**If you’re thinking of putting your home on the market and you want an accurate valuation, feel free to give me a call or shoot me an email.
+<br>**To find out what your home is really worth in today’s market, you should reach out to a real estate professional such as myself.**If you’re thinking of putting your home on the market and you want an accurate valuation, feel free to give me a call or shoot me an email.
 I look forward to hearing from you.